peterhovmand/COVID-19-SD-generic-structures/README.md

 There are a number of ways to contribute, testing and critiquing to sharing code or models:

-* To flag a problem with a structure, clarify something that doesn't make sense orm request a feature, create an issue under the issues tab.
+* To flag a problem with a structure, clarify something that doesn't make sense or request a feature, create an issue under the issues tab.
-* To contribut struture that may be a generic structure and you want to share/critique, upload the structure to the to the generic structures folder.
+* To contribut struture that may be a generic structure and you want to share/critique, upload the structure to the folders appropriate for the problem or challenge that the structure helps address.
 * If you see something that is missing, create an issue.
 * If you want to define a project to respond to something that is missing, create a project.